waterwheel31/sensor_fusion_radar/README.md

     - 2D CFAR
        -  Implementation steps:
            - Loop over each cell from FFT data, that is standardized by dividing by max value
-           -
-           -
+           - for each cell, take average value inside training area (excluding guard area) + noise
-           - If the cell value is larger than the noise + offset, the CFAR value is 1, other wise 0
+           - If the cell value is larger than the average value + offset, the CFAR value is 1, other wise 0
        -  Selection of training cells, guard cessl and offset are as below:
            - Training cells: 10 x 8 (range x velocity(doppler))
            - Guard cells: 4 x 4